History of the Jews in Kingston upon Hull: War service

 There were at least 18 Hull Jewish service fatalities, and many more decorated survivors, in the Second World War.

 Captain (Capt) Isidore Newman MBE CdG MdeR (1916–44), in 1938 a teacher at Middleton Street Boys, was a radio operator for SOE; betrayed on his second mission in occupied France, he was murdered by SS at Mauthausen, Austria 1944.

 Major (Maj) Wilfred "Billy" Sugarman MC (1918–76, son of Israel Sugarman, a tailor), was part of the first wave of troops ashore on D-Day at Normandy, and he sustained multiple grenade wounds but led men onward.
 He went on to see more action in Egypt and Burma, and after the war ended, he was a Hull headmaster.
 His younger brother Harold was, by a family account, a cyanide pill-carrying decoder and operative in Italy/Austria, who was pressed to stay on past 1946 as a ski-instructor.

 Of the six Rossy Brothers (see Businesses), anti-aircraft Gunner Cyril Rosenthall and mechanic Aircraftsman Ronnie were both killed in 1941, whilst Ernie returned from Dunkirk and Burma.
 Morris Miller had died fighting in the Spanish Civil War in 1938, before his brother Lance-Corporal (LCpl) Alfred Miller, who fell with the Royal Artillery in 1940.

-Others who died were Flying Officers Harold Rathbone, and Bernard Tallerman; Lt David Queskey; Flight Sergeants Calman Bentley, and Gerald Cobden; Sgt William Hare; Co.
-Quarterm'r Sgt David Juggler; Lance Sjt.
-Cyril Bass; Cpl Mark Moses; Ptes Harry Garfunkle, and Harold Harris – "table tennis champion of Hull"; Signalman Benedict Korklin; and Bdr Fred Rapstone.
+Others who died were Flying Officers Harold Rathbone, and Bernard Tallerman; Lt David Queskey; Flight Sergeants Calman Bentley, Gerald Cobden, and Harold Harris, "table tennis champion of Hull"; Sgt William Hare; CQMS David Juggler; Lance Sjt.
+Cyril Bass; Cpl Mark Moses; Pte Harry Garfunkle, Signalman Benedict Korklin; and Bdr Fred Rapstone.

 Czech-born doctor Friedrick Schulz escaped a concentration camp, and joined the RAMC, but in 1949, at the age of 29, committed suicide, which was the same day his father was murdered in Mauthausen.
 Friedrick is buried in Hull Northern Cemetery.

 Leslie Kersh spent three-and-a-half years in a Japanese POW camp.

 Hull's Cpl Bernard Levy was amongst the first to see Bergen-Belsen.
 He did not speak of his experiences for 70 years.
-From the Hull Northern clothing family, he founded and ran the High and Mighty outside menswear UK and international retail chain; he died in 2022 age 96.
+From the Hull Northern clothing family, he founded and ran the High and Mighty outsize menswear UK and international retail chain; he died in 2022 age 96.

 The Hull Association of Jewish Ex-Serviceman and Women continued to march annually in Whitehall into the 21st century.
+After 1945 Jews played their part in the rejuvenation of the city (see Businesses.

-After 1945 Jews played their part in the rejuvenation of the city. (see Businesses; see List of Jews from Kingston upon Hull).
+Ewen Montagu, jewish aristocrat and judge, was assistant staff officer in intelligence at Hull's Royal Naval East Yorkshire HQ, before as a naval espionage chief in London he led Operation Mincemeat, deceiving Hitler about the imminent invasion of Sicily.